- Language: en

 How can I customize the functionality of the admin interface?¶

-If you want more flexibility than simply tweaking the auto-generated forms, feel free to write custom views for the admin.
+If you want more flexibility than is feasible by tweaking the auto-generated forms, feel free to write custom views for the admin.
 The admin is powered by Django itself, and you can write custom views that hook into the authentication system, check permissions and do whatever else they need to do.

 If you want to customize the look-and-feel of the admin interface, read the next question.